vmware-samples/validated-solutions-for-cloud-foundation/pca/docs/sample-project/4-configure-profiles.md

 ### Configure Network Profiles for On-Demand Networks

-#### Add NSX Segments for Use of On-Demand Networks and in vRealize Automation
+#### Add NSX Segments for Use of On-Demand Networks and in Aria Automation

-Before project members can request workloads using on-demand networks, you must add a network segment to the VI workload domain NSX Local Manager to the network profiles defined in vRealize Automation.
+Before project members can request workloads using on-demand networks, you must add a network segment to the VI workload domain NSX Local Manager to the network profiles defined in Aria Automation.
 In this sample, you configure one segment for on-demand networks.

 ##### UI Procedure